vanguardbackup/docs/backup-tasks.md

 ## Overview

 Backup Tasks are the core functionality of Vanguard.
-They serve as the central mechanism for defining, organizing, and executing your backups, allowing you to specify what data to protect, its location, and where to store it.
+They serve as the central mechanism for defining, organizing, and executing your backups.

 ## Prerequisites